My favourite places to visit in Prague in May 2023, including travel tips, weather and what to pack when you are heading off to Prague in spring.

 Yes, most definitely!
 The weather is much warmer and the days are longer than in previous months.

-It’s still outside the main tourist season, which means there are less people around and it should be easier to book your accommodation.
+May is just outside the main tourist season, which means there are fewer people around (and it’s easier to avoid the crowds in the centre) and it should be easier to book your accommodation.

 What is the weather like in May?